PumaProgrammingLanguage/puma-compiler-phase-1/README.md

-# This is an LLVM compiler for the Puma Programming Language.
+This is a Puma to CPP translator.
+This translator will be used as a proof of concept project.
+The goal is to write an LLVM compiler for the Puma Programming Language.